 You must be at least 21 years of age to bet on sports in Illinois.
 The state’s existing casinos can immediately apply to offer both retail and online betting, while other online operators are subject to an 18-month waiting period before they can enter the market.

 Online betting options in Illinois are currently limited, but mobile wagering did kick off in July 2020.
-Currently, you do not need to register in-person at a casino before betting online in Illinois.
+Officially, the law states you need to register in-person at a casino before betting online in Illinois, although that requirement has been suspended since August 2020.

 Let’s take a close look at all the key info you need to know about betting on sports in Chicago and Illinois.